apache/opendal/docs/rfcs/0661-path-in-accessor.md

 ## Breaking Changes

-This RFC may break users code in the following ways:
+This RFC may break users' code in the following ways:

 - Code that depends on `Accessor`:
   - Self-implemented Services